Loren AliKhan: Federal judicial service

 On May 3, 2023, President Joe Biden announced his intent to nominate AliKhan to serve as a United States district judge of the United States District Court for the District of Columbia.
 On May 4, 2023, her nomination was sent to the Senate.
 President Biden nominated AliKhan to the seat vacated by Judge Amy Berman Jackson, who assumed senior status on May 1, 2023.
 On June 7, 2023, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she was repeatedly questioned by Senator John Kennedy over her refusal to give her stance on affirmative action, abortion rights, and other issues.
 On July 13, 2023, her nomination was reported out of committee by an 11–10 vote.
 On December 5, 2023, the United States Senate invoked cloture on her nomination by a 51–50 vote, with Vice President Kamala Harris voting in the affirmative.
 This vote was notable as it made history with Harris becoming the vice president with the most tie-breaking Senate votes in history.
 Later that day, her nomination was confirmed by a 51–50 vote, with Vice President Harris voting in the affirmative.
 She received her judicial commission on December 13, 2023.
 She is the first female South Asian American federal judge to serve on the District of Columbia District Court.

 Notable rulings

 Just hours before a federal grant freeze ordered by the Trump Administration's Office of Management and Budget was set to take effect, AliKhan issued an administrative stay, temporarily halting the order.
 Almost a week later, on February 3, 2025, AliKhan granted a temporary restraining order, directing the OMB to notify all federal agencies that it will cease enforcement of the freeze order and disburse any paused grant funds.
-AliKhan issued a preliminary injunction 3 weeks later, blocking the grant freeze indefinitely as the case continues to be litigated.
+AliKhan issued a preliminary injunction three weeks later, blocking the grant freeze indefinitely as the case continued to be litigated.